ytcs/ytcs.github.io/_posts/2025-05-27-predicting-mm-moves.md

 ### 2.2.
 0DTE Hedging: Challenges and Inevitable Discrepancies
 Perfect, continuous delta hedging is a theoretical ideal.
 For 0DTE options, practical challenges are significantly amplified:
 -   **Extreme Gamma**: As noted, ATM Gamma skyrockets as $$\tau \to 0$$.
 Delta changes explosively with minor price moves in $$S$$, demanding extremely frequent, precise, and potentially large re-hedges.
--   **Transaction Costs & Market Impact**: Frequent re-hedging incurs substantial transaction costs and can exert market impact, affecting execution prices.
+-   **Transaction Costs & Market Impact**: Frequent re-hedging incurs substantial transaction costs.
+Furthermore, the large volumes required, especially when re-hedging rapidly due to high gamma, can exert significant market impact, pushing execution prices away from the MM and increasing hedging costs.
 -   **System Latency & Execution Risk**: A finite time lag invariably exists between detecting a delta change requirement and executing the hedge.
 The underlying price $$S$$ can move significantly within this lag.
--   **Liquidity Fluctuations**: 0DTE liquidity can be volatile, especially for out-of-the-money strikes, making it difficult to hedge at desired prices or in required sizes.
+-   **Execution Challenges with Large Volumes**: Even if the underlying stock is generally liquid, the sheer size and rapid succession of hedging trades required to manage extreme gamma can strain market absorptive capacity.
+This can lead to increased slippage, difficulty in sourcing liquidity for very large orders without further adverse price movements, and challenges in executing hedges at desired prices or in the required timeframe.

 These factors mean an MM's hedge can easily become mismatched from the true current delta of their options book.
 As expiration draws nearer, the rapidly increasing gamma and escalating transaction costs can make continuous, perfect re-hedging practically unattainable, leading to a situation where the MM's established hedge becomes effectively "stuck" or, at best, imperfectly managed relative to the fast-changing ideal.